hw538/cfDNAPro/README.md

 ## Highlights

+cfDNAPro is specifically written for cell-free DNA whole-genome sequencing data. cfDNAPro is under active development
-cfDNAPro is under active development, its internal quality control steps ensures accurate calculation of fragment lengths.
+Its ensures accurate (i.e. up-to-standard) calculation of fragment lengths and motifs.
-More feature extraction utilities will be added.
+More feature extraction-visualisation methods will be added.
 For issues/feature requests/comments, please raise an issue or email me: haichao.wang@cruk.cam.ac.uk or wanghaichao2014@gmail.com